 3. Deficits in developing, maintaining, and understanding relationships, ranging, for example, from difficulties adjusting behavior to suit various social contexts; to difficulties in sharing imaginative play or in making friends; to absence of interest in peers.

-Severity is based on social communication impairments and restricted repetitive patterns of behavior.
-(See Table below.)
+Specify current severity: Severity is based on social communication impairments and restricted repetitive patterns of behavior.
+(See table below.)

 B. Restricted, repetitive patterns of behavior, interests, or activities, as manifested by at least two of the following, currently or by history (examples are illustrative, not exhaustive; see text):